-GLAAD has several couples and experts who can speak to the media about the importance of marriage equality, DOMA and Prop 8 from a variety of perspectives.
+GLAAD has several couples and experts who can speak to the media about the importance of marriage equality and the Supreme Court hearings.

 To book any of these contacts, please contact:

 Sarah Kate Ellis is the President and CEO of GLAAD.
 An award-winning media executive and salient communications strategist, Ellis led national media brands to their biggest successes, most notably growing Real Simple into one of Time Inc.’s most respected and successful magazines.
 Her vision has transformed and energized leading media outlets including Vogue, InStyle, New York, and House & Garden.

 As co-chair of OUT at Time Inc., she led programming to spotlight the diversity of the LGBT community and educated the organization’s straight allies on a wide range of LGBT issues.
 She is a member of Advertising Women of New York, Cosmetic Executive Women, and the Magazine Publishers of America.
 Ellis is also a Vestry member of St. Luke’s Episcopal Church.
 Ellis earned her B.A. from Russell Sage College and also attended the Tuck Executive Education program at Dartmouth.